poskanzerlab/astro-network-encoding/python/README.md

 ## Notes

-* Docstrings within individual notebooks are incomplete (marked with "TODO") as of initial release-time; check back here for updates that fill them in!
+* Many docstrings within individual notebooks are still incomplete (marked with "TODO") as of initial release-time; check back here for updates that fill them in!
 * There may be subtle differences in p-values or confidence intervals (particularly ones involving resampling) from the exact values for analyses reported in the paper, due to differences in the cached random seeds.
 * Additionally, certain outputs seen in notebooks were subsequently produced with lower numbers of iterations than the runs used in the original paper during preparation for distribution, as for certain analyses, full runs with the original number of iterations takes a substantial amount of time; however, numbers of resampling iterations are provided in the corresponding `config` files for users to manipulate.